chrisdoofer/sql-aog-cluster/README.md

 ## Solution overview

-This template uses the PowerShell DSC extension to deploy a fully configured Always On Availability Group with SQL Server 2014 replicas.
+This template uses the PowerShell DSC extension to deploy a fully configured Always On Availability Group with Windows Server 2019 and SQL Server 2019 replicas.

 This template creates the following resources: